Zeba Ali

 Zeba Ali or Zeba Ali Sheikh (زیبا علی) is a Pakistani television actress and model.
 She started her career as model and has appeared in television serials including Mutthi Bhar Mitti, Husn Bay Hijab and Man-O-Salwa.

 Career

 Ali started her career as a model in 2001.
 Her debut in television was Aaina, which aired on TV ONE.
-Ali is also a contestant in ARY Digital's reality show Madventures.
+Ali was a contestant in season 1 of ARY Digital's reality show Madventures.